 The Appraiser will NOT be able to discuss the value of the property.
 Valuations are based on sales information and cost schedules that are applied later in the year.
 At this point, each appraiser is just gathering the individual characteristics, depreciation, and size of properties, not setting a value.
 Exemption applications are not available in the field but will be mailed to you upon request or when property changes ownership.

 The staff works diligently to gather accurate information.
 However, with locked gates or pets, some dimensions may be difficult to confirm.
 Based on our reappraisal areas for previous years there will be new structures to pick up and removed structures to delete.
 That is the intent of a reappraisal; to ensure accurate records.

-But with the mid-March deadline, it will be some time before appraisers get to each property.
+But with the early mid-March deadline, it will be some time before appraisers get to each property.
 Plans call for completing the reappraisal zone by mid to late February, and then start rechecks and permits.

 Please feel free to call the CAD office or come by anytime you have a question or concern about your property.